MHntl/MHntl/README.md

 - 👋 Hi, I’m Muhammet Hantal.
 I was born in 1992 and was a military person at Turkish Air Force.
 I am electricty and aircraft-electronic technician.
 But now i have changed my career route to become software developer.
-- 👀 I’m interested in learning new technology about my occupasion to improve myself.
-Jogging,movie,anime,techmology of hardware compenents about computer,videosgames,and to repair broken devices are my hobbies.
+- 👀 I'm interested in learning new technology related to my occupation to improve myself.
+My hobbies include jogging, watching movies, anime, learning about computer hardware components technology, playing video games, and repairing broken devices
 - 🌱 I’m currently learning HTML,CSS,Boostrap,React and JS.
 - 💞️ I’m looking to collaborate on people that values ​​their colleague and teamwork oriented.
 - 📫 Here is my e-mail " mh.hantal@gmail.com " you can reach me via this.
 You can also use social media to reach me.